-We then saw the beautiful Montreal Cathedral besides a lovely public park.
+We saw the beautiful Montreal Cathedral besides a lovely public park.
 As an interesting contrast with the classical architecture of the cathedral, there were two large modern buildings opposite.

-We then drove along the waterfront of St Lawrence River before returning to my hotel suite to have a delicious lunch, which consisted of cheese, pate, jarmon and bread as well as many fruits bought by Eugene at the market.
+We drove along the waterfront of St Lawrence River before returning to my hotel suite to have a delicious lunch, which consisted of cheese, pate, jarmon and bread as well as many fruits bought by Eugene at the market.

 We had siesta, or a short rest, after lunch.
 Then we walked out of our hotel to explore the old town of Montreal.
 The old town was not very old, and much unlike those in Europe.
 The buildings in Montreal old town were solid and tall, and the streets very wide.